joematzas/FungiIntermountainIdaho/README.md

-# Data Archive
+# Fungi of Intermountain Idaho — DNA Sequences

-This repository hosts a collection of data files made available for public access.
+This repository provides access to ITS sequence data associated with the project:

-For organized downloads, documentation, and additional context, please visit the project website:
+**Fungi of Intermountain Idaho**

-https://idahofungi.com
+For organized access, documentation, and full context, please visit: https://idahofungi.com

-Users are encouraged to access the materials through the website interface for the best experience.
+Sequences are best accessed through the website interface, where taxonomy and supporting information are provided.